The Heart of User Interaction: Exploring the TCP/IP Application Layer

 4. How do applications talk to each other?

-Thread: A lighter version of a process.
+Thread: A smaller unit within a process.
 One process can have multiple running threads.

 5. Sockets

-Sockets are the interface between a process and the internet.
+- A socket is the interface between a process and the internet, used to send messages between systems.

 6. Ports